kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 Install yaourt to be able install packages from AUR.
 Installation of yaourt is not necessary, but sometimes it makes life much easier.

+The "seblu" repository contains precompiled Virtualbox Extension Pack (virtualbox-ext-oracle)

 The "herecura" repository contains precompiled packages from AUR, namely opera-ffmpeg-codecs, which extends the multimedia functionality of opera browser.
-The "seblu" repository contains precompiled Virtualbox Extension Pack (virtualbox-ext-oracle)

-For yaourt:

-	pacman -S yaourt

-Save and exit.

-Set up root password:
+## Set up root password:

 	passwd
 	<type your password>
 	<type your password again>

-Add a new user account:
+## Add a new user account:

 	useradd -m -g users -G wheel,storage,power -s /bin/bash laptop

-Set up password for the new user:
+## Set up password for the new user:

 	passwd laptop
 	<type your password>
 	<type your password again>

-Allow the new user to use the `sudo` command:
+## Allow the new user to use the `sudo` command:

         pacman -S --noconfirm sudo